kill()

 function provides a means to queue a signal, and

 provide additional signal data.
-The function fails immediately if queueing is

 int sigqueue(pid_t pid, int signo, const union sigval value);